Set up AxessoryTalk NT Voice Mail

 22. Change the account name from "Local System" to the backup user account

-with the password of the user account.
+the password of the user account.
 In my case it is "Backup1".
-Hit
+Hit "OK".

-Talk, select the B:\drive as the destination.
-Data will be saved to the
+select the B:\drive as the destination.
+Data will be saved to the "Backup1"

 30).